JohnRingrose/John-RIngrose/README.md

 I am obsessed by history.
 I read books on historical figures, major historical events and important wars and battles.
 I also watch copious amounts of documentaries on those subjects.

 # <h2>Future Goals</h2>
-* When qualified with a degree, I would also like to add Comptia security+ to my resume and along with other cyber security certificates.
+* When qualified with a degree, I would also like to add Comptia security+ to my CV and along with many other cyber security certificates.
 * Work in the industry in Cyber security.
 * Spend the rest of my life expanding my knowledge of information technology and History.